Configuring SSL for Tomcat

 Ensure

-is available in your system’s PATH.-
+keytoolis available in your system’s PATH.-

 If not, use the fully qualified path, e.g.,

-C:\Program Files\Zulu\zulu-17\bin\keytool.exe
+C:\Program Files\Zulu\zulu-17\bin\keytool.exe.

 -